hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ### Content

-While we try not to be prescriptive about what goes into a cell, there are some best practices to consider:
+While we are not prescriptive about what goes into a cell, there are some best practices to consider:

 - We recommended keeping data within a column to one data type.
 Using more than one data type makes sorting almost impossible.
 - While it‘s possible to change the text style/color within a cell, we recommended only using Helios font styles.